West Palm Beach Taxi Accident Lawyers

 Experienced Attorneys Who Represent Victims Injured in Taxi Accidents in Palm Beach County, Broward County and Across South Florida

-At Gonzalez & Cartwright, P.A., one of our dedicated attorneys can evaluate the circumstances surrounding your case and advise you of your options for pursuing legal action.
+At Gonzalez & Cartwright, P.A., one of our dedicated West Palm Beach Taxi Accident Lawyers can evaluate the circumstances surrounding your case and advise you of your options for pursuing legal action.
 Believe it or not, in many cases it isn’t readily apparent who liable for the damages—the driver, the insurance company, or the driver’s employer.
-Our attorneys have a combined 35 years of experience successfully advocating for our clients in taxi accident cases, and we can put our expertise to work for you to ensure that your rights are protected.
+Our West Palm Beach Taxi Accident Lawyers have a combined 35 years of experience successfully advocating for our clients in taxi accident cases, and we can put our expertise to work for you to ensure that your rights are protected.

 Duties of Taxi Drivers, Cab Companies in West Palm Beach Florida

 As alluded to above, taxis must be registered with the state and comply with all relevant rules and regulations, not to mention federal and state traffic laws.

 One of the main requirements that tax operators must satisfy concerns insurance.
 Specifically, a driver must have:

 - A bodily injury liability (BIL) insurance policy that provides coverage of at least $125,000 per person.

 - In addition, BIL coverage of at least $250,000 per accident.